folio-org/curriculum/04_deploy_test_stripes_module.md

 $ cd $FOLIO_ROOT/stripes-tutorial-platform
 ```

-In that directory, put two files: `package.json` and `stripes.config.js`.
+In that directory, put two configuration files: The `package.json` and `stripes.config.js` files, with the following basic content:

 ### Contents of `package.json`